Nāga: Folklore

-Appearance
+Sightings

 Many people, particularly in Isan (the north-eastern region of Thailand), believe that the nāgas are responsible for unnatural wave phenomena occurring in the rivers or lakes in the vicinity.
 It is also frequently claimed that the serpent-like demigods are responsible for marks on common objects, such as car hoods or house walls.

-A police officer has also claimed to be in contact with the nāga, although the implications of this contact is not thoroughly explained.
+A police officer has also claimed to be in contact with the nāga, although the implications of this contact are not thoroughly explained.

 In attempts to explain these phenomena, scientists and researchers at the Faculty of Science of Chulalongkorn University have attributed these seemingly preternatural phenomena to standing waves in water, and posit that the existence of the Phaya Nāga is similar to belief in Loch Ness Monster in Scotland or Ogopogo in Canada, and further maintain that the serpent-like tracks of the Phaya Nāga are very possibly forged by humans.

 Head of Nāga sculpture in Songkhla Province.

 A sign featuring Nāgas by the Mekong River, Nong Khai Province, Thailand: Nāgas and the Mekong are strongly associated in local beliefs.

 Illustration of Royal Barge Anantanakkharat, 1873.

 Royal Barge Anantanakkharat at National Museum of Royal Barges, Bangkok.